rajatpaliwal/Finding-donors-for-CharityML/README.md

 ii).SVM
 iii).
 KNN classifiers

-After comparing the result obtained from all the three models I have chosen Knn classifire beacuse of its best performance and then optimized it by tuning its parameters to better the resuls.
+After comparing the result obtained from all the three models I have chosen KNN classifire beacuse of its best performance and then optimized it by tuning its parameters to better the resuls.

-Scikit Learn libraries and Pandas are used.
+following python libraries have been used:- i).Pandas ii).
+Scikit-learn iii).
+Numpy iv).
+Matplotlib